We Provide Treatment Resources for Temecula, California

 Alcoholism is a progressive addiction, and many people have a hard time understanding where to draw the line for consumption.
 Since alcohol is widely accepted among the general population, it often starts with social drinking.
 Then, the body builds a tolerance for alcohol, and the dependence can proceed into addictive behavior.

 Signs of alcohol abuse include frequent and excessive non-social drinking, to the point where the person misses work and other responsibilities.
 In severe situations, the drinking can lead to violent behavior, or the person becomes resentful of anything that interferes with the drinking.
-It is important to seek professional support from our team at The Center 4 Life Change.
-We provide treatment options for all stages of alcohol addiction.
+It is important to seek professional support.
+We provide treatment resources for all stages of alcohol addiction.

 The rate of prescription drug abuse is rising, likely because these drugs are easier to get compared to the products on the street.
 Many people with prescription drug addictions started taking the drugs provided by their doctor, then gained a dependence on the medication.
 Commonly abused prescriptions include stimulants (such as Adderal or Ritalin), sedatives (such as Xanax or Valium), and painkillers (such as Vicodin or OxyContin).